FTTE: Enabling Federated and Resource-Constrained Deep Edge Intelligence: Conclusion

 \section{Conclusion}

-We introduce FTTE, a novel FL framework designed for the severe memory and communication limits of embedded and resource-constrained edge federated networks.
-FTTE uniquely integrates sparse parameter selection with age- and variance-weighted aggregation, enabling robust and sparse semi-asynchronous training under extreme heterogeneity and straggling.
+We introduce FTTE, a novel FL framework designed for federated edge intelligence networks with devices having severe memory and communication limits.
+FTTE uniquely integrates memory-aware parameter selection with sparse updates and communication and age- and variance-weighted aggregation, enabling robust and sparse semi-asynchronous training under extreme heterogeneity and straggling.
 Extensive experiments demonstrate that FTTE not only delivers 81\% faster convergence, 80\% memory and 69\% communication payload reduction on CIFAR-10 and other datasets, but also consistently achieves higher accuracy than FedBuff, including regimes with up to 500 clients and 90\% stragglers.
+Similar results were observed on adaptive federated optimizers as well indicating the modular applicability of FTTE to a variety of federated algorithms.
 These results establish FTTE as a practical, scalable solution for real-world FL on heterogeneous, highly resource-constrained networks, advancing state-of-the-art in the intersection of robustness and resource efficiency.